 There are around 2.1 million older people in London and by 2020 it is predicted that over 50% of the UK population will be over 50.
 We consult with and engage with older Londoners in every aspect of our work to ensure that their voices are heard.

-There is a local Age UK or Age Concern working in every borough in London, providing services ranging from information and advice, healthy living services, financial brokerage and much more.
-To find out about the services offered in your local area please contact your local Age UK directly using our directory of services below.
+There is a local Age UK working in almost every London borough, providing services ranging from information and advice, healthy living services, financial brokerage and much more.
+To find out about the services offered in your local area please contact your local Age UK directly using the Local Age UKs menu above.

 Age Concern England and Help the Aged are now Age UK, the largest charity working for older people in the UK.
 We work with Age UK to support national campaigns on a London regional level and to share regional knowledge and expertise.
 You can find out more about the national charity and what they do on the Age UK website.